grunka/fortuna/README.md

 ### Block cipher

 The block cipher used is a public domain implementation of [AES-256][aes256], in the code it uses the original name Rijndael.
-The reason for not using Javas own implementation is to avoid the system configuration changes needed to be allowed to use it since Java in it's default configuration only allows up to 128-bit keys.
+The reason for not using Javas own implementation is to avoid the system configuration changes needed to be allowed to use it since Java in its default configuration only allows up to 128-bit keys.

 ### Entropy sources